Builder Licensing (Online)

 I have written my exam and passed.
 What are the next steps?

 Once you have successfully passed your final exam, the overall mark will be updated within one week of the exam date.
-To expedite the process, please make sure you have completed your quiz questions prior to the online session date.
+To expedite the process, please make sure you have completed your mandatory online content (e.g. chapter quiz questions) prior to the online session date.
 CHBA BC is required to verify that all components of the course have been completed prior to the student profile being updated with a certificate of completion available to download.

 How long do I have to complete each course?